-I bought several sheets of deep turquoise-colored paper, handmade in India, onto which I glued my first "cup collages".
-The color of the paper reminded me of the Caribbean Sea and made the negative space-shapes in between the cups pop.
-As I began sewing the cups together, I saw a connection between my turquoise "cup-quilts" and the network between my mother, first-generation Jamaican-American, and her female first cousins from Jamaica, all of whom exerted a strong, firm and nurturing maternal influence on me.
+I bought several sheets of deep turquoise-colored paper, handmade in India, onto which I glued my first 'cup collages'.
+Against the background of the cerulean blue-green, reminiscent of the Caribbean Sea, the negative shapes between the cups popped.
+As I began sewing cups together, the network of threads seemed to me a metaphor for the strong bonds between my mother, first-generation Jamaican-American, and her first cousins, women who have all exerted a strong maternal influence.

 I conceived of the cup as an emblem of clean water representing "the life-generating and nurturing powers of the universe...symbolized by the ancient chalice or grail..."**.
 Everywhere I looked, my attention was drawn to water issues around the world and in my immediate environment.

 Quilting the Waterway became a body of work that references handwork textile traditions historically done by women in private domestic space, work compatible, hence associated with care giving.
 I use this reference as a 'conceptual overlay'*** for creating works of art in public open space to raise ideas about community and connectivity between people, water and places.